rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Although the prescriptive grammars and most literature provide no indication of dative forms for the 2PL possessive paradigm, it must be assumed that the spoken language does provide strong analogies for its formulation.
-Thus the morpheme %Onste+ŋk -POSS3.DAT+POSS-2PL employed by Vasili Dëmin in a recent translation (2008) might come as no surprise to us when used with kin terms.
+Thus the morpheme -Onste+ŋk -POSS3.DAT+POSS-2PL employed by Vasili Dëmin in a recent translation (2008) might come as no surprise to us when used with kin terms.
 The question whether this is an actual spoken form is, perhaps, not as relevant as whether it can be readily understood by the readership.
-Hence the underlying morpheme %Onste with the reading -POSS-3SG>DAT has been reinterpreted to a possessive-declension dative affix, which can regularly be inﬂect for person, and in this context the 2PL possessor-index.
+Hence the underlying morpheme -Onste with the reading -POSS-3SG>DAT has been reinterpreted to a possessive-declension dative affix, which can regularly be inﬂect for person, and in this context the 2PL possessor-index.
 (See the dative in 4.2.1.1.
 CORE CASES, above.)